pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 ```

 And, if things go right, it should draw the blank tictactoe board in the upper
-corner of the console and query you for your choice of next command, like so:
+corner of the console and query you for your choice of next command, like so\:

 ```text
       |     |